Free consultation

 Contact a Philadelphia Construction Accident Attorney Today

-If you have been injured in a construction accident, contact the premises liability attorney in Philadelphia, Daniel S. Doyle, to schedule a consultation.
+If you have been injured in a construction accident, contact the premises liability attorney, Daniel S. Doyle, to schedule a consultation.
 Construction accidents can be devastating, but we can help to make the recovery process a little easier.
 Construction accidents create a number of complications and issues because there are often several parties and insurance companies involved with parties blaming each other for the accident.

 If you have been contacted by an insurance company, understand that you are not obligated to speak with them.
 Insurance companies are not looking out for your best interests because their interests are to limit or eliminate their liability and payout as little as possible to settle any claim.
 Our Philadelphia construction accident lawyer is a skilled insurance company negotiator and expert in construction law, workers compensation law, and personal injury law.
 Our goal is to see that you are fully and fairly compensated for your construction accident injuries.